KordelFranceTech/COFEA/COFEA/notes.md

 * Increasing the particle count helps with non Co:
     * general observation shows that a 4x increase in map size warrants a square of particle size.

+* Expected SARSA + Co-training benefit more from increased swarm populations.